Saint Vincent College — Admission Snapshot 2026

 ACT Competitiveness

 This score makes Saint Vincent College slightly Competitive for ACT scores.
-You need to well to score 23 on the ACT.
+You need to do well to score 23 on the ACT.

 ACT Scores Breakdown by Sections